 Ever wake up in the morning and just think, why am I always tired?
 Well, you’re not alone.
-Many of us deal with sleep problems, leaving us struggling to spring out of bed in the morning – in fact 3 out of 4 of us wake up exhausted and 60% of women are left feeling tired all the time.
+Many of us deal with sleep problems, leaving us struggling to spring out of bed in the morning – in fact 3 out of 4 of us wake up exhausted and 60 per cent of women are left feeling tired all the time.

 According to Bupa, as adults we should be getting between 7 and 8 hours of sleep a night.
 Of course, if you’re struggling to get that amount then you could be left feeling groggy and sleepy, but even if you are getting the recommended amount there are lots of other reasons why you could still be feeling tired all the time.
 These can range from the weather to your TV habits to the food you’re eating.